 - Residency Information

 - Clerkship Information

 - Internet Resources

 The second year of neurology training allows the resident to assume greater responsibility in the emergency room, outpatient clinics and inpatient wards.
 The resident acts as senior resident on the inpatient service for 2 months during the second half of the year.
-There is a two month electroencephalography rotation during which the resident learns to perform and interpret electroencephalograms (EEG).
+There is a one month electroencephalography rotation during which the resident learns to perform and interpret electroencephalograms (EEG).
 They receive training in evoked potentials and intensive monitoring techniques.
 There is also a one month rotation in Sleep Medicine and a Neuropathology and EMG rotation where the resident learns nerve conduction as well as electromyography techniques and participates in the clinical evaluation and treatment of neuromuscular disease.
-In addition to two months in the outpatient clinic, a month in Neurosurgery, and a month in Sleep, the residents may choose one elective rotation.
+In addition to three months of outpatient clinic, the resident may choose one elective rotation.

 In the final year, the Neurology resident receives progressively more responsibility in the capacity of senior resident.
-The senior resident oversees inpatient care and teaching the residents and medical students.
-A three month rotation in pediatric neurology allows the resident to gain new skills and knowledge in problems unique to this population as well as to review principles of EEG.
-Senior residents spend 2 months in the general and subspecialty clinics, and have the opportunity to do electives in Nerve Conduction, Neurosurgery, or in Cerebrovascular Disease, being part of the acute stroke team which evaluates patients for thrombolytic therapy and investigative drug protocols.
-Residents will receive training in cerebrovascular ultrasound including carotid duplex and transcranial Doppler.
+The senior resident oversees inpatient care teaching the residents and medical students.
+A three month rotation in pediatric neurology allows the resident to gain new skills and knowledge in problems unique to this population, as well as review principles of pediatric EEG.
+Senior residents spend two months in general and subspecialty clinics and have the opportunity to do two electives.